tunjan/tunjan.github.io/src/ethics.md

 - Avoid proprietary software and hardware.
 - Do not eat animals or their by-products.
 - Do not consumed processed foods.
-- Do not overschedule.
+- Do not over-schedule.
-- Be courious.
+- Be curious.
 - Only buy necessary products.
 - Value people for their character and wisdom, not their appearances.
 - Always make sure your freedom does not steal others freedom. (mobile phones are produced by enslaved Asian people)